mohamadhabash/LLMentor-chatbot/README.md

 - **Script**: `qa_model.py`
 - Uses the Groq API with Llama3 to generate responses:
   - If the context is relevant, generates a detailed answer.
-  - If not, returns the fallback response:
+  - If not, and chunks similarity scores are lower than threshold, returns the fallback response:
     ```plaintext
     "Sorry, I can only answer questions based on the books for your grade."
     ```